AelithBlanchett/RendezVousFighting/README.md

 !availableplugins will show the list of plugins in the /plugins folder.
 !loadplugin pluginname will load the plugin /plugins/pluginname.js Once the bot loads a plugin or joins a room, the bot will save and remember to connect to these rooms, and automatically load these plugins.
-6. Type '!loadplugin my_plugin' in the chat, and it will tell you which commands it has loaded.
+6. Type '!loadplugin RendezVousFighting' in the chat, and it will tell you which commands it has loaded.
-7. You should see that the !guide command has been added, so type it into the chat, and read its output.
-8. Once you have read it, you're ready to go!
+7. You're ready to go!